 The flip-flops of the past weren’t footwear, but rather feet.
 That’s 99 percent evolutionary spin and 1 percent imagination.

-4. AP: “Big Hop Forward: Scientists Map Kangaroo’s DNA”
+4. USA Today: “Big Hop Forward: Scientists Map Kangaroo’s DNA”

 Is there a spring in your step?
 Maybe our (supposed) ancestors weren’t apemen, but rather kangaroomen!